Magmas-Lounge/Projects/.github/ISSUE_TEMPLATE/bug-report.md

 [] - LOTR: The Forgotten Age

 **Pre-Bug Report Checklist**
-Please read and agree to the following:
+Please read and agree to the following by adding an X into each []:

 [] - I agree that I will not get support if I modified the modpack or if I'm using OptiFine.
 [] - I'm using the latest version of this modpack.